pashaAbri/mt-rag-benchmark/scripts/baselines/retrieval_scripts/bm25_es/README.md

 ## Running All Domains

-You can use the provided script to run BM25 retrieval across all domains:
+You can use the provided script to run BM25 retrieval across all domains.
+This script also handles starting the local Elasticsearch instance if you used Option 1.

 ```bash
 ./run_bm25_es_all.sh